radumas/thesis/README.md

 ##TODO
 - [x] Split Chapters into posts
+- [ ] Add MBTA & NSERC logos to acknowledgements
+- [ ] Link to about page
 - [ ] Find missing images
 - [ ] Equation 42 temporarily deleted so jekyll will build properly.
 Need to fix MathJax notation
 - [ ] Make the thing lay-person readable